aadityat23/finverify-llm/README.md

 | GET | `/market/all-metrics?symbol=AAPL` | All five metrics for a symbol |
 | WS | `/ws/market` | Real-time market data stream |

 The backend also exposes `/v1/*` routes for the Financial Constraint Graph, RAG, ingestion, and query history.
-Endpoint-by-endpoint documentation for these is an open contribution opportunity — see Contributing.
+Endpoint-by-endpoint documentation for these is an open contribution opportunity — see [Contributing](#contributing).

 ## Research

-Paper: *Modular Verification Outperforms Chain-of-Thought Reasoning in Small Financial LLMs: A Systematic Ablation Study on Numerical Hallucination Reduction*
+**Paper** — *Modular Verification Outperforms Chain-of-Thought Reasoning in Small Financial LLMs: A Systematic Ablation Study on Numerical Hallucination Reduction*

-Submitted to: FinNLP @ EMNLP 2026 / IEEE Access
+**Submitted to** — FinNLP @ EMNLP 2026 / IEEE Access

-Author: Aaditya Thokal, Universal College of Engineering, Mumbai — aaditya.thokal24@gmail.com
+**Author** — Aaditya Thokal, Universal College of Engineering, Mumbai — [aaditya.thokal24@gmail.com](mailto:aaditya.thokal24@gmail.com)

-Model: [aadi2026/finverify-lora](https://huggingface.co/aadi2026/finverify-lora), Mistral-7B + QLoRA, trained on 2,000 FinQA examples.
+**Model** — [aadi2026/finverify-lora](https://huggingface.co/aadi2026/finverify-lora), Mistral-7B + QLoRA, trained on 2,000 FinQA examples

-Dataset: evaluated on the [FinQA](https://finqasite.github.io/) dev set (n=873).
+**Dataset** — evaluated on the [FinQA](https://finqasite.github.io/) dev set (n=873).
 FinVerifyBench, a synthetic diagnostic benchmark, is used to isolate formatting-level errors from reasoning errors.

 ## Roadmap